-The Bank has considered five main areas in its business services:
+The Bank has considered four main areas in its business services:

 - 1. Deposits, Lending and Transaction Banking

 - 2. Payments, Clearing and Settlement

 - 3. Wholesale Funding

-- 4. Investments
+- 4. Investments & Money Market

-- 5. Money Markets

-In line with its size and business model and share of the market, the Bank considers three elements of the business services - (1) Deposits (2) Lending & loan servicing (3) Payments - to be of critical importance in the context of potential disruption impact on its own customers.
+In line with its size and business model and share of the market, the Bank considers five elements of the business services - (1) Payments (2) Loan Disbursal (3) Balance Check (4) Cash Withdrawals (5) Cash and Liquidity Management - to be of critical importance in the context of potential disruption impact on its own customers and safety and soundness of the Bank